Aid flows into Gaza as U.S. military completes floating bridge - UPI.com

 1 of 3 | Humanitarian aid has started moving into Gaza via a temporary pier, two days after the U.S. military began construction on the floating causeway.
 Photo courtesy of U.S. Central Command

-May 18 (UPI) -- Humanitarian aid has started moving into Gaza via a temporary pier, two days after the U.S. military began construction on the floating causeway.
+May 18 (UPI) -- Humanitarian aid has started moving into Gaza via a temporary pier, after the United States announced it had successfully anchored the temporary pier to the beach.

 Trucks began rolling over the pier into the Palestinian enclave Friday, U.S. Central Command confirmed on X.